dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/using-dbt-cloud/cloud-environment-variables.md

 **Git details**

-_Note: These variables are currently only available for GitHub PR builds triggered via a webhook_
+_Note: These variables are currently only available for GitHub and GitLab PR builds triggered via a webhook_

 - `DBT_CLOUD_PR_ID`: The Pull Request ID in the connected version control system